0xNefu/txchyon/src/content/posts/buying-crypto.md

 Use the referral links above to grab thousands in bonuses, then move to DEXs for the real alpha.

 Happy trading — see you on the other side of $200k Bitcoin!
+If the Bullrun continues.
+Make sure to get your funds off the exchanges, "not your keys not your coins!"

 **Disclosure:** CEX links are affiliate/referral links.
 DEX links are not affiliated.
 We only recommend what we personally use.